IdeaPad Flex: IdeaPad Flex 10

 According to a review from NDTV Gadgets, "It's clear that Lenovo allocated most of this device's cost to its more visible features.
 In terms of functionality, it is best thought of as a modern-day netbook: good enough for surfing the Web, creating basic documents and watching movies now and then, but not suitable for any serious work."

 IdeaPad Flex 14

-2014's model

 Design and performance - Like other Lenovo devices such as the Yoga, the Flex has a matte, smooth lid that tapers slightly at the sides with a Lenovo logo in the upper left corner.
 Some models have orange accents, a feature often found in Lenovo's designs.
 Rubber bumpers prevent the screen from being rotated beyond 300 degrees and prevent the keyboard from contacting the table.